Sophomores

 Absences and Late Papers

 Sophomores must attend all tutorials and submit a completed paper prior to class.
-Likewise, they must attend every session of the colloquium and submit assignments on time.
+Likewise, they must attend every session of the colloquium (or have a documented medical or family emergency).
 Absence from classes undermines a common learning experience; failure to finish papers on time breaks the chain of effort and criticism on which the tutorial method depends.
 The tutor will report to the CSS Co-Chairs any absence from a tutorial or from the colloquium for any reason, or a failure to complete a paper on time, and the student will be given a warning.
 Depending on the circumstances, repeated failure to attend class or submit papers on time may result in separation from the CSS major.
 For more details on late-paper procedures, see: https://www.wesleyan.edu/css/formajors/latepapers.html.

 Grades

-The sophomore tutorials and colloquium are ungraded, instead you will receive evaluations, both written and oral.
+The CSS sophomore tutorials and colloquium are ungraded.
+Instead you will receive written and oral evaluations of your papers and tutorial participation.
 At the end of the year, you will take a Comprehensive Examination on the material of these courses that is graded in the following CSS mode: High Distinction, Distinction, Commendable, Satisfactory, Conditional Pass, and Unsatisfactory.
-This is the only grade to be recorded on the transcript for sophomore year; any letter grades in courses taken outside the CSS will not appear on the transcript but will be converted to pass/fail (CR/U) grades.
-This policy is intended to reduce stress in the sophomore year, while encouraging you to explore new subjects and take challenging courses across the curriculum.
-In order for a letter grade in a course taken outside the CSS to be converted to CR, you must earn at least a C- in the class.
-During Drop/Add in the fall and during preregistration in the spring, you should choose the CR/U mode of grading if it is available for your outside courses.
+This is the only CSS grade to be recorded on the transcript for sophomore year.
+For any outside CSS course that you take during sophomore year, you can choose to take the course for a letter grade or you can choose the CR/U grading mode if that option is provided for the course.

 Accommodations